Bolton-and-Menk-GIS/configurable-maps-workshop-2023/README.md

 ## Scoped Slots

-Doen't want to do things alone.
+Doesn't want to do things alone.
 Will need help from the parent and child components to render fully.
 Very specialized. https://vuejs.org/guide/components/slots.html#scoped-slots

 # Using the Composition API

 Our Vue flavor of choice.
-(We will be using the `script setup` tag in our app, but it's good to look over how things are defined more explicity with the setup function) https://vuejs.org/api/composition-api-setup.html#basic-usage
+(We will be using the `script setup` tag in our app, but it's good to look over how things are defined more explicitly with the setup function) https://vuejs.org/api/composition-api-setup.html#basic-usage

 ## Composable Functions

-A nice way to code split out funcitions you find yourself using in multiple places. https://vuejs.org/guide/reusability/composables.html
+A nice way to code split out functions you find yourself using in multiple places. https://vuejs.org/guide/reusability/composables.html

 ## @vueuse